jensbouma/KAKU/README.md

 # KAKU/COCO
 KAKU control with Adruino

-It's a 2 part system:

-1. The Input to a PHP script running on my Synology with background passtrue to the Arduino
+1. The input side is a PHP script running on the Synology NAS to running slow tasks in the background of the NAS to not slowdown homebridge call.
 2. The Arduino Code for reading the PHP call and translate this to 433 COCO control.

 This code is just for inspiration as this is just a stripped part of my home interfacing with the Arduino.